IkeLongo/Fantasy-Frenzy-Standings/README.md

 Once the data was pulled and sorted I wrote some CSS to style and make the standings look more appealing to the user.
 The CSS was input directly into my WordPress website.
 If you are inputing the CSS into a scratch web browser it will look a bit different compared to mine.

-Here is a link to the active page https://countdownfantasy.com/standings/
+Here is a link to the [Countdown Fantasy Standings](https://countdownfantasy.com/standings/) page

 <img alt="Fantasy Frenzy Standings Page" src="https://i.imgur.com/TJltn0H.png" />